What to do to support children and young people with identified speech, language and communication needs

 Word Aware is a structured whole school approach to promote the vocabulary development of all children.
 The resource is of particular value for those who start at a disadvantage – including children with Developmental Language Disorder, Special Educational Needs and those who speak English as an additional language, but it will extend the word learning of all students.
 It includes activities that can be used in 1-1 or small groups for children who are finding word learning particularly difficult.

-Infant Language Link
+Secondary Language Link

 Strategies to support language disorders